eProsima/Integration-Service-docs/docs/transformdata.rst

     :start-after: # packages
     :lines: 1,2

-To make the library more portable the cmake file needs to add the :ref:`preprocessor definitions <cmake_definitions_code>` to build our library exporting symbols.
+To make the library more portable the cmake file needs to add the :ref:`preprocessor definitions <cmake_definitions_code_transformdata>` to build the library exporting symbols.

 .. literalinclude:: transform_data_CMake.txt
     :language: cmake